aaronu7/saas-plugins/README.md

 - Download the "NUnit 3 Test Adapter" extension to view example tests in the Test Explorer

 Future Considerations:
+- Elaborate on the trivial WinForm.
 - Add a basic web service API example.
 - Extend usage cases with more complex designs.
+- Elaborate on metadata details for function calls.